enthought/distributed-array-protocol/protocol.rst

   information allows the consumer to determine where the neighbor sections of an array are located.

-  [TODO: To be resolved:]
-      Question regarding Cart_create, grid_rank, grid_size, etc:
+  [TODO: Question regarding Cart_create, grid_rank, grid_size, etc:

   What guarantees are there between libraries?
 When importing from the protocol, importer sees ``gridrank``, ``gridsize`` for each dimension.
-If we do an ``MPI_Cart_create`` with ``reorder=False``, what guarantees are there to ensure that the MPI cartesian communicator is consistent with the communicator on the exporting side of the protocol?
+  If we do an ``MPI_Cart_create`` with ``reorder=False``, what guarantees are there to ensure that the MPI cartesian communicator is consistent with the communicator on the exporting side of the protocol?]

 The remaining key-value pairs in each dimension dictionary depend on the ``disttype`` and are described below: